 - 1. Identify the role of DNA in heredity (DOK 1) - 2.
-Recall that nucleotides are the molecular subunits of DNA discussed in Unit 1 (DOK 1) - 3.
-Label a nucleotide monomer of a nucleic acid (DOK 1) - 4.
-Illustrate the double helix structure of DNA (DOK 1) - 5.
-Summarize the events in DNA replication, including the enzymatic activity (DOK 2) - 6.
-Identify DNA replication as a repeating pattern that occurs in an organism's lifetime (DOK 2)
+Draw the nucleotides are the molecular subunits of DNA discussed in Unit 1 (DOK 1) - 3.
+Label a nucleotide monomer of a nucleic acid with a labeling of the carbons on the pentose sugar (DOK 1) - 4.
+Illustrate the double helix structure of DNA and describe the antiparallel nature of the molecule with reference to the carbons on the pentose sugar (DOK 1) - 5.
+Explain the experiments of Griffith, Avery.
+Hershey & Chase, Chargaff and Franklin that led to the determination of the double helix structure of DNA (DOK 2) - 6.
+Summarize the events in DNA replication, including the enzymatic activity (DOK 2) - 7.
+Identify the evaluate the contribution of the enzymes involved in DNA replication (DOK 3) - 8.
+Determine the leading and lagging strand at a replication fork (DOK 3) - 9.
+Identify DNA replication as a repeating pattern that occurs in an organism's lifetime (DOK 2) - 10.
+Compare and contrast major features of DNA and DNA replication in prokaryotes and eukaryotes (DOK 3)

-- 7. Compare and contrast the structure of DNA to that of RNA (DOK 2) - 8.
-List the 3 types of RNA (DOK 1) - 9.
-Explain why DNA must make mRNA in order to successfully produce proteins (DOK 1) - 10.
-Summarize the process of transcription, including the enzymatic activity (DOK 2) - 11.
-Recall that amino acids are the subunits of proteins (DOK 1) - 12.
-Make connections to show how mRNA codons, that were transcribed from a DNA blueprint, are then translated into a code of amino acids (DOK 4) - 13.
-Summarize the process of protein synthesis (translation), including the role of DNA, mRNA, tRNA, and rRNA (DOK 2) - 14.
-Recognize that mutations may occur during DNA replication and protein synthesis and may or may not have observable effects (DOK 2) - 15.
-Differentiate between types of genetic mutations (DOK 3) - 16.
+- 11. Compare and contrast the structure of DNA to that of RNA (DOK 2) - 12.
+List the 3 types of RNA (DOK 1) - 13.
+Explain why DNA must make mRNA in order to successfully produce proteins (DOK 1) - 14.
+Summarize the process of transcription, including the enzymatic activity (DOK 2) - 15.
+Describe and label the process of mRNA splicing, which is unique to eukaryotic cells (DOK 2) - 16.
+Recall that amino acids are the subunits of proteins (DOK 1) - 17.
+Make connections to show how mRNA codons, that were transcribed from a DNA blueprint, are then translated into a code of amino acids (DOK 4) - 18.
+Summarize the process of protein synthesis (translation), including the role of DNA, mRNA, tRNA, and rRNA (DOK 2) - 19.
+Compare and contrast the process of protein synthesis in prokaryotic and eukaryotic cells (DOK 3) - 20.
+Recognize that mutations may occur during DNA replication and protein synthesis and may or may not have observable effects (DOK 2) - 21.
+Describe demonstrate different types of point mutations, as seen both in DNA code (substitution, deletion and insertion (frameshift)) and amino acid sequence (silent, missense, nonsense) (DOK4) - 22.
 Create an analogy for the process of protein synthesis (DOK 4)